Spider-Admin/Spider/README.md

 ## Run

 Run Spider with `bin/spider help` to view short usage information.
 Before the first start, the database of Spider must be initialized with `bin/spider init`.
+Alternatively you can use my database of Spider, a key to the recent SQL-dump can be found on the About / FAQ page in (Clean-)Spider.

+## Important files

+### Activelink

+All [activelink](https://github.com/hyphanet/wiki/wiki/Activelink) images can be found in the folder `activelink`.

+- activelink.xcf = Activelink for Spider
+- activelink-clean.xcf = Activelink for Clean-Spider
+- activelink-source.xcf = Activelink for the source code of Spider

+The xcf files can be opened with [GIMP](https://www.gimp.org/).

+### Settings

+All settings files can be found in the folder `src/main/dist`.

+- spider.properties = Settings file for Spider
+- spider-clean.properties = Settings file for Clean-Spider

+Spider always uses the settings file `spider.properties', so you have to rename the files for the usage in Clean-Spider.

 ## Tasks